Competing forces of polarization and adhesion generate directional migration bias in a minimal model: Results

-Badih et al.\ reported that when doublets were treated with a Rho kinase inhibitor, the system exhibited a more pronounced asymmetry in the CW direction with an overall lower percentage of persistently rotating doublets (Fig.~1D-E).
-Based on the parameter variations in Fig.~5E, we posited that ROCK inhibitors increase the cell polarity response and decrease the frictional drag.
-Indeed, we found that to be the case in a gradual (titratable) manner -- when the velocity alignment timescale is gradually reduced (while maintaining the initial cell-to-cell asymmetry), CW bias is increasingly produced while the number of rotating cells decreases (left, Fig.~5F).
-A similar response can be attained by increasing the polarity strength coefficient, $\gamma_\text{pol}$, while simultaneously decreasing frictional drag coefficient (Fig.~S3).
-While weakening the strength of cell-cell interactions did also lead to more CW rotating cells, we found that it also increased the number of rotating pairs which was not observed experimentally.
-Coupling the increase in polarity strength with weaker cell-cell adhesion did recover the pronounced CW bias in a diminishing number of rotating pairs (Fig.~S4).
-Taken together, these results suggested to us that the addition of the ROCK inhibitor, activated the polarization machinery relative to other physical forces in the system (cell-cell interactions or confinement).
+Next, we connect how these two model parameters --- frictional drag and velocity alignment timescale --- relate to the cytoskeletal contractility machinery that is directly probed in the experiments.
+Badih et al.\ reported that when doublets were treated with a Rho kinase inhibitor, the system exhibited a more pronounced bias in the CW direction, with an overall lower percentage of persistently rotating doublets (Fig.~\ref{fig:exp_results}D-E).
+Based on the parameter variations in Fig.~\ref{fig:doublet_biasmodulation}A that produced a stronger CW bias, we posit that the ROCK inhibitor increases the cell's protrusive activity through a faster re-orientation response and a decrease in frictional drag.
+We found the response to be gradual -- when the velocity alignment timescale is gradually reduced (while maintaining the initial cell-to-cell asymmetry in velocity alignment timescale), CW bias increases while the number of rotating cells decreases (blue region, Fig.~\ref{fig:doublet_biasmodulation}B).
+In these cases, CW doublets continue to rotate faster than CCW doublets, as was the case for baseline parameters in Fig.~\ref{fig:doublet_round1_results}C. Taken together, these results suggest to us that the addition of the ROCK inhibitor activates the polarization machinery relative to the remaining physical forces in the system such cell-cell interactions or confinement.